Image Map

 Oh my soul Katie, this is so, so gorgeous.

 Thank you, Michelle!
 Are you a quilter?
-I wouldn’t consider myself a quilter because I don’t do it regularly but I can see how it is addicting!
+I wouldn't consider myself a quilter because I don't do it regularly but I can see how fun it is.

 That is EXACTLY how I feel about Quilting, Katie!
 This might be the way for me to start.
 Thank you for the great Tutorial!